Edwin-Viju/employee-attrition/README.md

 Outcome:
 The final XGBoost model, combined with scale_pos_weight and threshold tuning, provides actionable, reliable predictions.
 HR can focus retention efforts on employees most likely to leave, leading to cost savings, improved workforce stability, and informed strategic decision-making.

+The screenshot of the app is uploaded in the repository.

+Check out the app using this link : https://employee-attrition007.streamlit.app/